How to Log into Your Website with the 1Password Browser Extension

 To create a password, click “Password Generator” in the sidebar of the browser extension.
 If necessary, adjust the password recipe settings (length, digits, symbols).
 Click “Fill” when finished.

-5. Save New Login and Log into Squarespace
+5. Save the New Login and Log into Your Website

-Click the gear icon in browser extension and then click “Save New Login” (see image).
+Click the browser extension's gear icon.
+Then, click “Save New Login” (see image).

 Next, another window will appear atop the browser.
 If you have more than one vault, choose where to keep the login and then give it a “Title” (optional).
 Click “Save Login.”

-Finally, click “Log In” on the Squarespace log in page.
+Finally, click “Log In” on your website's log in page.

-The next time you visit the Squarespace log in page, unlock the 1Password browser extension.
+The next time you visit your website's log in page, unlock the 1Password browser extension.
 1Password will then provide the suggested login credentials based on the URL.
 Click the highlighted login and 1Password will autofill the username and password.
-Click “Log In” on Squarespace to finish.

 Use the shortcut “Command Backslash” on macOS and “Ctrl Backslash” on Windows to quickly fill usernames and passwords.
 For more keyboard shortcuts, visit 1Password’s website.

-You just learned how to sign into Squarespace with the 1Password browser extension.
+You just learned how to log into your website with the 1Password browser extension.
 This secure and convenient extension can be used to log into your website, generate passwords, fill credit cards, addresses and much more.

-How to Log into Squarespace with the 1Password Browser Extension first appeared on the Bento Sites Blog by Jeff Shibasaki.
+How to Log into Your Website with the 1Password Browser Extension first appeared on the Bento Sites Blog by Jeff Shibasaki.